michaelMondoro/helpgpt/README.md

 Open VSCode.
 Go to the Extensions view by clicking on the square icon in the sidebar or pressing `Ctrl+Shift+X`.
 Search for "HelpGPT" in the Extensions marketplace.
-Click on the Install button for the HelpGPT extension authored by [Your Name].

 ## License

-This project is licensed under the [License Name] License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.